asnazizi/MazeGameCPP/README.md

     - Loading game status of user from mini-games to maze, not allowing progress until mini-game has been won.

 5) Program codes in multiple files:
+ (It should be noted that the system() command was used to link files)
     - Maze
     - Riddle mini game
     - Rock Paper Scissors mini game